xXleowXx/gitlab-charts/doc/charts/registry/index.md

 If the Registry database is enabled, Registry will use its own database to track its state.

-NOTE:
-The steps below are not required if using the bundled PostgreSQL server.
-The Registry database (and associated role) will be automatically created by the PostgreSQL chart via the initdb scripts.
+The database and associated role will be automatically created if the following criteria are met:

+- The bundled PostgreSQL instance is used.
+- The bundled PostgreSQL instance has not yet been deployed.

+If any of these criteria are not met, then follow the steps below to manually create the database and role.

 NOTE:
 These instructions assume you are using the bundled PostgreSQL server.
 If you are using your own server,